Mercedes-Benz Stadium interior in Atlanta, Georgia. Photo by Melissa McAlpine, ACVB Marketing

-From jaw-dropping stadiums to fall weekends filled with exciting matchups, here are some of our favorite football experiences around the Peach State.
+From jaw-dropping stadiums to must-visit restaurants on game day, here are some of our favorite football experiences around the state.

-Georgia is a football fan's dream, whether you’re looking for the college game day experience or to catch a game from the pros before Super Bowl LIII.
+Georgia is a football fan's dream, whether you’re looking for the college game day experience or to catch a game from the pros.
 What’s better than tailgating and cheering on your team?
 We’ve rounded up some of our favorite football experiences around the Peach State, from NCAA Division I and II college teams to the National Football League's Atlanta Falcons.

-The Atlanta Falcons now have their home at Mercedes-Benz Stadium, a top-of-the-line space with a retractable roof and a falcon sculpture in front.
-It also will host the Super Bowl in 2019.
-The team has been the city’s hometown team since 1965, previously playing at Atlanta Fulton County Stadium and the Georgia Dome, and has won multiple division and conference championships.
+The Atlanta Falcons have their home at Mercedes-Benz Stadium, a top-of-the-line space with a retractable roof and a falcon sculpture in front.
+The professional football team has been the city’s hometown team since 1965, previously playing at Atlanta Fulton County Stadium and the Georgia Dome, and has won multiple division and conference championships.

 The Georgia Institute of Technology, or Georgia Tech as it’s colloquially known, has its historic stadium in the heart of downtown, visible as you drive into the city.
 Bobby Dodd Stadium is where you’ll spot the famous “Rambling Wreck” car and Yellow Jackets fans.
 It previously was home to the Atlanta United soccer team, which now plays in Mercedes-Benz Stadium.

 Georgia State Stadium

 One of the newest of the state’s college football teams, the Georgia State Panthers football team was founded in 2010.
 They played for years at the Georgia Dome before finding a permanent home at the former Turner Field stadium, now Georgia State Stadium, in 2017.
 It also hosts a number of concerts throughout the year.

 Atlanta University Center